 A summary of all your rights:

-Here are some of their rules on debt collectors;
+Here are some of your rights;

-They should not threaten to arrest you if the debt remains unpaid.
+They must never threaten to arrest you if you do not pay the debt.

 In short, I am trying to tell you that a debt must be VALIDATED before you can pay for it.
 You must never pay for debt until you verify all details belong to you.
 This is your legal right, and no one can or should deny you this right.